wp-plugins/wp-grins-ssl/readme.txt

 = This isn't showing up on bbPress! =

 If you're using the bbPress Fancy Editor, it won't work.
 I have not yet debugged this.

+= I'm using the new smilies and some are missing! =

+Yes, they are.
+The following are 'hidden': "bear", "wordpress", "martini", "developer", "whiterussian", "burrito", "facepalm", "kitten", "uneasy"

+And those aren't the codes.
+Try <code>(w)</code> or <code>=^-^=</code> and see what happens.
+These are easter eggs.